 Drug use

 Even though children from all types of families can start using drugs, there are several factors that indicate that children in serious drug use are dealing with some kind of mental or psychological problems.
-For example, children who have experienced some type of trauma, rejection or have disorders or diagnosis which makes them more vulnerable to drug use (such as ADHD, anxiety disorders, depression and autism).
+For example, children who have experienced some type of trauma, rejection or have disordA child's risk behaviourers or diagnosis which makes them more vulnerable to drug use (such as ADHD, anxiety disorders, depression and autism).
 These can be children who were bullied, subjected to some kind of abuse, or just a child who is insecure by nature and has little confidence and low self-esteem.

 When a child is lonely, feels that it does not fit in with the group or feels bad, drug use can be a way to numb the discomfort, escape reality, be cool, fit in and be accepted into a group of friends.